How to discover your team’s peak productivity hours and maximize their impact

 Learn more

-Now that you’ve got the data on when you are the most productive, the work doesn’t end here.
-Even if you know when your peak productivity hours are, there are still potential mistakes you can easily make that might be stalling your progress, such as taking on too much work, wasting productive hours on mundane tasks, starting your day off in the wrong way, not having task management systems in place, or not allowing yourself to take enough breaks.
+Now that you’ve got the data on when your team members are most productive, the work doesn’t end here.
+Even if you know when their peak productivity hours are, there are still potential mistakes that might be stalling their progress, such as taking on too much work, wasting productive hours on mundane tasks, starting the day in the wrong way, not having task management systems in place, or not taking enough breaks.

-Plan to do the most important, labor-intensive tasks during your most productive hours.
-If you’re the most productive in the early hours of the day, block off that time for the highest-priority projects and leave the more non-essential tasks, such as answering emails, to the afternoon.
+If they’re the most productive in the early hours of the day, encourage them to block off that time for the highest-priority projects and leave the more non-essential tasks, such as answering emails, to the afternoon.

 productivity hours

-Avoid multitasking.
-Simple as that.
 Again and again, research has shown that we actually get done less, trying to do more and splitting our attention between multiple tasks at once.
-Maybe it creates a false sense of feeling like a superhuman, but multitasking is known for negatively impacting our productivity levels, and there is no need for trying to prove the science wrong in this case.
+Maybe it creates a false sense of feeling like a superhuman, but multitasking is widely known for negatively impacting our productivity levels.

 Keep this in mind